neel902/PyBit/README.md

 ## PB8 ASM Instruction Set

 The PB8 ASM instruction set includes various commands that can be used to manipulate data, control program flow, and interact with the virtual environment.
-Here is a general instruction set:

-- **LOAD**: Load a value into a register.
-- **STORE**: Store a value from a register into memory.
-- **ADD**: Add two values and store the result in a register.
-- **SUB**: Subtract one value from another.
-- **JUMP**: Jump to a specified instruction address.
-- **CALL**: Call a subroutine.
-- **RETURN**: Return from a subroutine.

 ## Usage